grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 A fixed number of iterations are executed in a specified period of time.
-Since iteration execution time can vary because of test logic or the system-under-test responding more slowly, this executor will try to compensate by running a variable number of VUs--including initializing more in the middle of the test--in order to meet the configured iteration rate.
+Since iteration execution time can vary because of test logic or the system-under-test responding more slowly, this executor will try to compensate by running a variable number of VUs&mdash;including initializing more in the middle of the test&mdash;in order to meet the configured iteration rate.
 This approach is useful for a more accurate representation of RPS, for example.

 See the [arrival rate](#arrival-rate) section for details.